 Finding the right lender will help you make sure you can meet the requirements for a personal loan.
 Lenders online will disclose the minimum requirements for income and credit scores, and if they will offer options, such as using a co-signer.
 Using a free online lender finder service to will save time when personal loan shopping.

 If you meet the requirements, then you can get estimated terms and rates and pre-qualify for financing.
 You may be worried that by pre-qualifying you will have a dent in your credit score, which you are trying to avoid.
 However, don’t be worried about this.
 This type of credit inquiring will only trigger a soft credit pull.
 This means that there isn’t an impact on the credit score.
 By pre-qualifying with different lenders, you can compare terms and rates and find the best loan for your needs and budget.
-Check out the lenders selected by our partner Fiona and see if you qualify for the loans they offer:

 Consider a Co-Signer